 On this page

-Most Apple Health clients have “managed care,” which means Apple Health pays a health plan a monthly premium for your coverage, which include preventive, primary, specialty, and other health services.
-Clients in managed care must see only providers who are in their plan's provider network, unless prior authorized or to treat urgent or emergent care.
+Most Apple Health clients have managed care, which means Apple Health pays a health plan a monthly premium for your coverage, which include preventive, primary, specialty, and other health services.
+Clients enrolled in managed care must see providers who are in their plan's provider network, unless prior authorized or to treat urgent or emergent care.